Public health scientist

 - MPH, Health Behavior and Health Education, University of North Carolina at Chapel Hill

 - BS, Biology and Psychology, Virginia Polytechnic Institute and State University

 Cindy Soloe is a researcher and manager with the Patient and Family Engagement Research program in RTI’s Center for Communication Science.
-With expertise in study management, program evaluation planning and implementation, and qualitative data collection and analysis, Ms. Soloe offers expert communication skills along with nearly two decades of public-health research experience.
+With expertise in study and team management, program evaluation planning and implementation, and qualitative data collection and analysis, Ms. Soloe offers expert communication skills along with nearly two decades of public-health research experience.

 Ms. Soloe has been with RTI since 2002.
 Previously, she directed and managed cancer research studies at the University of North Carolina at Chapel Hill’s Lineberger Comprehensive Cancer Center.
 Her background also includes teaching and research positions in health and psychology.